This article may contain compensated links. For more information read our disclaimer here.

 Surrounded by rolling hills, Foster Victoria was once the site of an early gold rush.
 The town’s old Post Office is now a museum that features displays of the region’s gold, timber, and dairying history.

-There’s a Visitor Information Centre, craft shop, and a gallery with exhibits by local artists, and a good range of shops and cafes.
+There’s a Visitor Information Centre, a craft shop, a gallery with exhibits by local artists, and a good range of shops and cafes.

 Known as the “Art Capital of South Gippsland” Fish Creek has seriously cool art galleries, including the gallery/bookshop of famous children’s author Alison Lester.